 French immersion is now an option in Computer Science (CSI) and Software Engineering (SEG).

-CO-OP is now available in Software Engineering (SEG).
+CO-OP is now mandatory in Software Engineering (SEG).

 Admission averages are used to allocate scholarships: Beginning in the fall of 2014, a student’s admission average will be used to determine eligibility for both a program and admission scholarships.